CrackLewis/lewis-fswizard/README.md

 This project is built using MinGW GCC 12.2.0 under Windows 11.
 Other versions of GCC or Clang compilers might work, but the language support for C++17 is mandatory.

+Other compilers currently known to support the project:
+- TDM-GCC 9.2.0

 ### Using CMake

 ```bash